apecloud/kubeblocks/docs/user_docs/Introduction/feature_list.md

   - Data storage encryption
   - Backup encryption

-- dbctl - Easy-to-use CLI command line tool
+- kbcli - Easy-to-use CLI command line tool
-  - Install, uninstall and upgrade the system with dbctl
+  - Install, uninstall and upgrade the system with kbcli
   - Support common operations such as database cluster, backup and recovery, monitoring, log, operation and maintenance, bench
-  - Support dbctl to connect to the database cluster without repeatedly entering password
+  - Support kbcli to connect to the database cluster without repeatedly entering a password
   - Support command line automatic completion